Accessible playgrounds, beaches and facilities

 - A pick-up/set down bay suitable for a bus is provided in the parking area.

-Portable, cross the counter, hearing loops are now available to provide assistance to customers at the following locations:
+These units are now available to provide assistance to customers at the following locations:

 - Mary Davies Library and Community Centre